 The earth’s water cycle is an integral part of the climate system.
-Water vapor takes many pathways through the water cycle, from entering the atmosphere from the oceans and land surface, transport across vast distances interacting with global and regional atmospheric circulation, forming and interacting with clouds and the weather systems that they are contained within, and returning to the surface as precipitation.
+Water vapor takes many pathways through the water cycle, from entering the atmosphere from the oceans and land surface, being transported across vast distances while interacting with global and regional atmospheric circulations, forming and interacting with clouds and the weather systems that they are contained within, and returning to the surface as precipitation.
 The pathways by which water enters and leaves the atmosphere, despite its complexity, plays a key role in determining the earth’s radiation balance.
 Observations suggest that the representation of cloud and precipitation processes and surface-atmosphere exchanges of water are poorly represented on weather and climate models.
-The hydrometeorologist is interdisciplinary and bridges the important gap between climate, weather, and hydrology to improve our understanding of how societally important phenomena such as floods, droughts, and impacts on society and ecosystems are impacted on weather timescales, and with variability of climate in the future.
+The hydrometeorologist is interdisciplinary and bridges the important gap between climate, weather, and hydrology to improve our understanding of how societally important phenomena such as floods and droughts impact our society and ecosystems.